paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

        <img width="300" src="images/Wavelab-PHASESCOPE-AtRest.JPG">
      </p>

      Play the tape.
-Once the signal is clearly coming through, turn the screw to the left and to the right, using your ears and the phasescope to help you determine the clearest signal.
+Once the signal is clearly coming through, turn the screws to the left and to the right, using your ears and the phasescope to help you determine the clearest signal.
 If the tape is a cassette tape the same signal will be on both channels.
 Aim to get the line as vertically straight as possible *(see image below)*. <br>

      <p align="center">
        <img width="300" src="images/Wavelab-PHASESCOPE-PostAdjustment.JPG">